 Each algorithm is run 30 times.
-For the Chebyshev scalarization function, we uniform randomly generate the parameters $\epsilon^j \propto [0, 0.1]$ from Equation 1 for the reference point z.

-The scalarized successive rejects algorithm.
-In the first experiment, we compare the performance of Algorithm 1 for the three scalarization functions presented in Section 2.1 with the Hoeffding race algorithm.
+For the Chebyshev scalarization function, we uniform randomly generate the parameters $\epsilon^j \propto [0,0.1]$ from Equation 1 for the reference The scalarized successive rejects algorithm.
+In the first experiment, we compare the performance of Algorithm 1 for the three scalarization functions presented in Section II-A with the Hoeffding race algorithm.
 The test algorithms are

-- 1. HR : The Hoeffding race algorithm - 2.
-ISSR : The linear scalarized successive rejects algorithm - 3. cSSR : The Chebyshev scalarized successive rejects algorithm - 4. pSSR : The $L_2$ scalarized successive rejects algorithm, where p = 2
+- 1) HR: The Hoeffding race algorithm - ISSR: The linear scalarized successive rejects algorithm - cSSR: The Chebyshev scalarized successive rejects algorithm - 4) pSSR: The $L_2$ scalarized successive rejects algorithm, where p=2